pingcap/docs/mysql-compatibility.md

 #### Named timezone

 + TiDB uses all time zone rules currently installed in the system for calculation (usually the `tzdata` package).
 You can use all time zone names without importing the time zone table data.
 You cannot modify the calculation rules by importing the time zone table data.
-+ MySQL uses the local timezone by default and relies on the current timezone rules built into the system (such as when to start daylight saving time) for calculation; and the timezone cannot be specified by the timezone name without [importing the timezone table data](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html#time-zone-installation).
++ MySQL uses the local time zone by default and relies on the current time zone rules built into the system (such as when to start daylight saving time) for calculation; and the time zone cannot be specified by the time zone name without [importing the time zone table data](https://dev.mysql.com/doc/refman/5.7/en/time-zone-support.html#time-zone-installation).

 > **Note:**
 >